david-meza/Maze-Runner/README.md

 # maze-runner
-Exit out of the labyrinth game built using javascript
+Run out of the maze as fast as you can!